Specialize in Law & Technology

 Students should also check the courses listed on the Law School web page as it sometimes includes new courses approved after the calendar deadline.

-Students interested in registering for the Law and Technology Specialization Certificate must contact the Director of the Law and Technology Specialization program as early as possible and ideally at the end of first year.
+Students interested in registering for the Law and Technology Certificate must contact the Director of the Law and Technology Institute as early as possible and ideally at the end of first year.